railcar

 These shortcuts are in place not because the problems are hard, but because they are known to be solvable -- each has a clear path to a proper implementation.
 The goal at this stage was to prove the pipeline works end to end.

-Despite all of this, the proof of concept produces real, observable results: a Rails blog app with models, controllers, views, nested resources, validations, and tests compiles to Crystal and runs.
+Despite all of this, the proof of concept produces real, observable results: a Rails blog app with models, controllers, views, nested resources, validations, and tests transpiles to six languages and runs.

 What needs work